Offered in: Chicago

 The Bachelor of Science in Nursing Degree program will prepare students for professional careers in the Healthcare field as Registered Nurses (RNs).
 Students will earn a Bachelor of Science in Nursing Degree (BSN).
 This program prepares students to become registered nurses by taking the NCLEX-RN exam and obtain licensure from the Illinois Department of Financial & Professional Regulation (IDFPR) and meets crucial national, state, and local needs for Baccalaureate prepared nursing professionals.

 In addition to the required general education core, program coursework covers sciences for the profession including anatomy and physiology, pathophysiology, healthcare, organic chemistry, biology and microbiology, pharmacology and nutrition.
 Introductory and advanced professional core courses address the fundamentals of nursing care, mental health, maternal care, pediatrics, community, and adult and critical care.

-The baccalaureate degree program in Nursing at Roosevelt University is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Commission accredits the baccalaureate degree program in Nursing at Roosevelt University on Collegiate Nursing Education (CCNE).